 By State law, all students enrolling for the first time at any Texas public college or university after Fall 2007 will be limited to six course withdrawals (drops) during their academic career.
 Drops include those initiated by students or faculty and withdrawals from courses at other Texas public institutions.
 This policy does not apply to courses dropped prior to census day or complete withdrawals from the college.
 Students should fully understand this drop limit before dropping any courses.
-Students having questions regarding the Six Drop Rule should see an Advisor.
-For more information on the six drop rule, see TEC 51.907.
+Once the six course drop limit has been reached, students will not be allowed to drop.
+A students drop count will be recorded on their Academic Transcript.
+Exemptions may be granted due to extenuating circumstances.
+Students with questions regarding the Six Drop Rule should reach out to their Academic Advisor.